-Q. In the nearly year and a half you have held this job you must have had a number of interesting experiences.
+Q. In the nearly year and a work? half you have held this job you must have had a number of interesting experiences.
 Actually, you pioneered the position in Alaska.
 Can you tell us how it happened to be established here?

-fairs has had a counterpart in the office to the needs of the Alaska South 48 for the past five years.
+A: The Office of Native Affairs has had a counterpart in the South 48 for the past five years.
 Native people.
 This is the Tribal Affairs Officer working for USPHS.
-The position came into being here as a response to the fact that Alaska Native organizations-from village councils on up to regional organizations and to the statewide Alaska Federation of Natives-had formed identifiable units which would be more representative of the Native Peoples.
-And with these the PHS anticipated working.
+The position came into being here as a response to the fact that Alaska Native organizations-from vill-